ViBiOh/viws/README.md

 ## Usage

-By default, server is listening on the `1080` port and serve content for GET requests from the `/www/` directory, which have to contains an `index.html`.
+By default, server is listening on the `1080` port and serve content for GET requests from the `/www/` directory.
 It assumes that HTTPS is done, somewhere between browser and server (e.g. CloudFlare, ReverseProxy, Traefik, ...) so it sets HSTS flag by default.

 ```bash
 Usage of viws: